Taitava/cbUnit/README.md

 ## Running tests
 Running tests is really simple:
 1. If you have not already done so, in your application's root folder, create a file named `cbUnit.cmd`  (or you can decide another name for it if you wish).
 Edit it and add the following line: `start "cbUnit" "C:\Program Files (x86)\CoolBasic\cbUnit\cbUnit.exe"` (or whatever is the path to your *CoolBasic* directory).
 This *.cmd*-file works now as your link to start cbUnit.
+(Note: instead of creating `cbUnit.cmd` manually, you can also execute `cbUnit.exe --init "C:\Program Files (x86)\CoolBasic\Projects\MyApplication"` to create it automatically for you).
 2. Run `cbUnit.cmd`. cbUnit will automatically know in which folder the calling `cbUnit.cmd` file resides and starts to test that application.
 3. cbUnit will read all your `tests\test_*.cb` files.
 Each one will be compiled and run **one at a time**.
 Multiple test files are **not** compiled into one program!
 So different test files can define similarly named functions, variables etc.
 4. After executing all test files, cbUnit will open a report text file in your favorite text editor and quit.